Guardiola31337/guardiola31337.github.io/_posts/2016-5-10-clean-architecture-part-3.md

 First of all I would like to apologize for the delay in releasing the third and final article of the series.
 I've been a bit busy lately, sorry...
 In the meantime, Clean-Architecture related posts have been appearing (e.g. [Hexawhat Architecture?](https://www.novoda.com/blog/hexawhat-architecture/)), my friends from [Karumi](http://karumi.com/) have released two versions of [Rosie](https://github.com/Karumi/Rosie) (their awesome Android framework to create applications following the principles of Clean Architecture), [Otto](http://square.github.io/otto/), a library that I use in the [sample](https://github.com/Guardiola31337/CatanArchitecture), was [deprecated](https://github.com/square/otto/pull/181/files/) (no worries, it won't be a problem) and even _Google_ has even created [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture), a collection of samples to discuss and showcase different architectural tools and patterns for Android apps.
-Nonetheless, I'm pretty sure you'll learn something, so keep reading :wink:
+Nonetheless, I'm pretty sure you'll learn something, so keep reading ;)

 <!-- more -->